mortenhaahr/ThesisPlayground/test_overview.md

 - Unless otherwise indicated: LOWFLOW_MODE is on.
 - Toilet: A small flush will empty the cisterne for around 37 seconds (?).
 A big flush will empty is for around 60 seconds.
 - After meeting with Jorge on 21.09, it might seem as if the testdata generated from before this date was generated with tool little pressure in the tank.
+- When we came out on the 25.10 to perform more tests, the pump was behaving very oddly.
+Initially, it didn't work at all so we power cycled.
+    - Sometimes it would perform work when no appliance was turned on.
+    - Other times it would not perform work when we turned on an appliance
+    - Finally, it would sometimes work as expected.
+    - We made some tests with this malfunctioning pump.
+They have been prepended "ano".

 ### Errors
 - The bathroom (CV0202) leakage flow does not change despite changing the setting in PLC